The coexistence of non-alcoholic fatty liver disease and alcohol-related liver disease

 In reality, both non-alcoholic fatty liver disease (NAFLD) and alcohol-related liver disease (ARLD) very often coexist.
 This coexistence amplifies the burden typically associated with each disease, its liver-related morbidity (rate of disease), mortality (resulting deaths), and the burden it places on healthcare resources.

 EASL thanks The German Association for the Study of Liver Disease (GE), Prof. Dr. Peter R. Galle and Prof. Dr. Jörn M. Schattenberg for the translation of this EASL policy statement into German.

-The document is available in the following languages: German and English.
+The document is available in the following languages: Czech, French, German, and English.
 Select the preferred language on the right-hand side of the page and download the document.